influxdata/telegraf/plugins/processors/timestamp/README.md

   # source_timestamp_timezone = ""

   ## Target timestamp format
-  ## This defines the destination timestmap format.
+  ## This defines the destination timestamp format.
 It also can accept either
   ## `unix`, `unix_ms`, `unix_us`, `unix_ns`, or a time in Go "reference time".
   destination_timestamp_format = ""